 The steps to upgrading (or reinstalling) ImageMagick (on Windows) are:

-4/ Download the the installation files for ImageMagick.
-We currently recommend version 126.96.36.199which can be downloaded here:
+- Download the installation files for ImageMagick.
+We currently support the latest version of ImageMagick 7, which can be downloaded here.

-5/ Run the installer and following the prompts to install ImageMagick to the home directory identified in step 2 above.
+- Run the installer and follow the prompts to install ImageMagick to the home directory identified in step 2 above.
 This usually involves changing the directory suggested by the installer to remove the version information from the directory name.
 If you see an option to 'Install legacy utilities (eg. convert) make sure you tick this.